-Explanation

-The contents of the appointment announcement and length of time it is

-displayed are at the Board's sole discretion.
-The Board may want to

-consider announcing the appointment

-during its meeting and also by

-posting it in the same places that it

-posted the vacancy announcement.

-See Board policy 8:10, Connection

-with the Community.
+Announcement Explanation The Board appointed [appointee's name] to fill the vacancy on the Board.
+The contents of the appointment announcement and length of time it is The appointment will be from [date] to [date]. displayed are at the Board's sole discretion.
+The Board may want to The Board previously established qualifications for the consider announcing the appointment appointee in a careful and thoughtful manner.
+[Appointee's during its meeting and also by posting name] meets these qualifications and has demonstrated it in the same places that it posted the the willingness to accept the duties and responsibilities of vacancy announcement. a Board member.
+[Appointee's name] brings a clear understanding of the demands and expectations of being a See Board policy 8:10, Connection Board member along with a constructive attitude toward with the Community.

-$\square$ Administer the Oath of Office and begin orientation.
+☐ Administer the Oath of Office and begin orientation.